greole/ginkgo-wiki/Contributing-guidelines.md

 ### Structures and classes

-Structures and classes which don't experience polymorphic behaviour (i.e. don't contain virtual methods, and don't have members which experience polymorphic behaviour) use `snake_case`.
+Structures and classes which do not experience polymorphic behaviour (i.e. do not contain virtual methods, nor members which experience polymorphic behaviour) use `snake_case`.

 All other structures and classes use `CamelCase`.